 This review contains spoilers

 Oh boy.
 Where do I begin?
 From everything I read about Stephanie Garber‘s highly-acclaimed debut novel, Caraval, I expected it to be perfectly crafted with world-building and character development.
 And in the first few chapters of the book, I thought it would.
-But as the novel progressed, things went went south.
+But as the novel progressed, things went south.
 Quickly.

 In the novel, Scarlett and Donatella “Tella” Dragna live on the Isle of Trisda with their physically and emotionally abusive father, Governor Dragna.
-For years, Scarlett has been writing letters to the illusive Master Legend who runs an infamous game called Caraval.
+For years, Scarlett has been writing letters to the elusive Master Legend who runs an infamous game called Caraval.
 Her grandmother’s stories of magic, adventure, and romance captivated her so completely that she would do almost anything to play the game.
 That is until the year of her engagement to a duke she’s never met—her only way to get herself and her sister away from her father’s abuse.

 Much to her surprise, Legend sends her three tickets to the game just two weeks before her wedding.
 She knows she can’t go if the wedding is to take place without incident.
 But her sister, Tella, has other plans.
 With the help of an attractive, braggadocious sailor named Julian, Tella successively subdues Scarlett and brings her to Legend’s personal island where she is thrust into the game, and to her surprise, finding Tella is the goal.
 She has five nights to find her and win the coveted wish Legend promises the winner.